11 Best Hotels for Families in San Francisco (Where to Stay with Kids)

 The Ritz-Carlton San Francisco offers a polished, family-friendly luxury stay in the heart of Nob Hill.
 Standard rooms with two queen beds comfortably accommodate families of four.

-The hotel also offers thoughtful extras through its Ritz Kids program, including welcome packets with coloring books and scavenger hunts (you can arrange these with the concierge in advance).
+The Ritz-Carlton San Francisco offers thoughtful extras through its Ritz Kids program, including welcome packets with coloring books and scavenger hunts (you can arrange these with the concierge in advance).

-Another plus are the kids’ menus are available in the hotel’s restaurants, meaning parents don’t have to skip a nice meal just to accommodate younger travelers.
+Another plus is the kids’ menus in the hotel’s restaurants, meaning parents don’t have to skip a nice meal just to accommodate younger travelers.

 Nearby attractions include: